Brazilian Pepper Tree Control

 Spraying the Brazilian Pepper Tree

-When spraying a large volume of stumps, mix Triclopyr (preferably with a marking dye) into a sprayer at a rate of 20 to 30 gallons of Triclopyr in enough Methylated Seed Oil to make 100 gallons of spray solution.
-For a single tree, use a hand-pump sprayer or backpack sprayer to mix 13 oz. of Triclopyr 4 in 115 oz. of MSO to make a 1-gallon spray solution.
-Apply it as carefully as possible to the thin layer of living tissue called the cambium which is just inside the bark of the stump.
-The treated area should be thoroughly wet, but do not apply to the point of runoff.
+Mix 13 oz. of Triclopyr 4 in 115 oz. of MSO to make a 1-gallon spray solution.
+Apply it as carefully as possible to the thin layer of living tissue called the cambium just inside the stump's bark.
+The treated area should be thoroughly wet but not apply to the point of runoff.

 Prevention